angkohtenko/World_Happiness_Report/README.md

 - North America, Australia, New Zeland and Western Europe are happier regions.
 Central and Eastern Europe became significantly happier for the last 8 years.

-- Denmark has the highest average happiness score during 2014-2021 period.
+- Denmark has the highest average happiness score during 2014-2022 period.

-- Australia and Canada were replaced by Austria and Luxemburg in top 10 happiest countries.
+- Australia and Canada were replaced by Austria, Luxemburg and Israel in top 10 happiest countries.

+- Israel made a big jump in happiness score moving from 9 to 4 rank in 2022.

-- Romania has the fastest growth in happiness from 5.12 in 2014 year to 6.48 in 2021.
+- Romania has the fastest growth in happiness from 5.12 in 2014 year to 6.59 in 2021.

-- Afghanistan has the fastest drop in happiness from 3.58 in 2014 to 2.40 in 2021.
+- Afghanistan has the fastest drop in happiness from 3.58 in 2014 to 1.86 in 2021.

-- In 2021 Dystopia has the lowest value that means some of key factors became even lower than they were in previous years.
+- In 2022 Dystopia has the lowest value that means some of key factors became even lower than they were in previous years.